 Brian Nosek - Speaking Engagements

 Brian Nosek is available for speaking engagements about open science/reproducibility or implicit bias.
 To schedule Brian for open science related engagements, please contact Dawne at the Center for Open Science, firstname.lastname@example.org.
-To schedule Brian for implicit bias related engagement, please contact Emily at Project Implicit, email@example.com.
+To schedule Brian for implicit bias related engagements, please contact Project Implicit at email@example.com.

 TOPIC AREA 1: Open Science and Reproducibility